machow/hoof/README.md

 hoof is a python library for creating abstract syntax trees (ASTs) from [antlr](https://www.antlr.org/) parsers.

-Whether you are dipping your toes in the world of parsing, or a grizzled veteran, hoof will help with...
+Whether you are dipping your toes in the world of parsing, or a grizzled veteran, hoof will help you get started:

 * Importing and running a grammar's parser, lexer, and tree visitor.
 * Using a declarative syntax to quickly create ASTs.
 * Progressing to tree shaping more tricky ones.
 * Quick, extensible options for error handling.

+I built hoof because I found myself often repeating the same code, and hitting the same surprises when working on projects.
+Building, debugging, and shaping the output of parsers can seem daunting--hopefully hoof makes it a little easier to get started!

 ## Install